dnlbowers/blackjack/README.md

   * User controls and scoreboard switched positions to make the game control more accessible for the user.
   * The removal of the contact form option in the menu.
 This feature was not necessary since I decided to add the social links in the footer.
   * All game elements moved within the app's central area.
-The only exceptions to the were:
+The only exceptions to this were:
       * Social media links to GitHub and linked in.
       * The title and surrounding images.
       * Menu button visible from the game table but hidden when within the menu itself.